tobixen/thrash-protect/README.md

 tweak and tune this script, though I'm worried that the simplicity will go down the drain if doing too much tweaking.

-Current implementation is only counting page faults - this should be modified a bit.
-Neither swap in nor swap out is a big problem by itself, the real problem is when swapin and swapout happens at the same time.
-With the current implementation, when some application (say, an interactive big thing like emacs or firefox) has been inactive for a while and has significant amounts of memory have been moved to swap, resuming the application will become a lot more sluggish than usual due to the thrash-protect stopping it all the time.
+Selecting the process only by maj_page_faults may not be very accurate.
+Should probably use other measurements instead or in addition, such as /proc/*/oom_score

-The python script could be tweaked, refactored and optimized a bit (i.e. using re instead of split, garbage collection of old processes from the pid/pagefault dict, improved log handling, tweaking the monitoring of /proc-files so that the script only kicks in when the box is really thrashing (that is, actively moving stuff both into and out from swap during an interval) etc) but it would probably be better to make a C-implementation.
+It's important to do some research to learn if the program would benefit significantly from being rewritten into C.  If not, the python script should be tweaked, refactored and optimized a bit (i.e. using re instead of split, garbage collection of old processes from the pid/pagefault dict, read more options, improved log handling, etc).

 Experiences
 -----------

-This script is not really production-ready, but still I would recommend to give it a shot as a temporary stop-gap if you have a server that have had thrashing problem earlier, and where neither installing more memory or tweaking processes to eat less memory cannot be done in a flash.
+This script is not really production-ready, but still I would recommend to give it a shot as a temporary stop-gap if you have a server that have had thrashing problem earlier, and where the problem cannot be solved (in a timely manner) by adding more memory.

 This script has been run both on my workstation and on production servers and has saved me from several logins into the remote